At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 Cost data sync status

-The cost tab shows the status of your cost integration and the last time AppsFlyer managed to pull matching cost data.
-This is relevant for networks that support getting cost data via API.
+The cost tab shows the status of your cost integration and the last time AppsFlyer pulled matching cost data.

 Last successful data pull